- Wednesday, October 30, 2024

 The same candidate wants to amend the Fifth Amendment — which guarantees a fair trial before the government can take anyone’s life, liberty or property — so as to permit police and federal agents to administer corporal punishment at crime scenes.

 Never mind that they might beat the wrong person, or that they might misinterpret events that occurred before they arrived.
 Never mind that one man’s punch in the gut is another man’s kiss on the cheek.
 This candidate wants the Constitution to permit “rough justice.”
-Where will that lead us?
+Where would that lead us?

 The same candidate wants to deport all foreign-born people — even those here lawfully — because this candidate believes they are polluting the nation’s bloodstream.
 The U.S. has no bloodstream.